0xCoto/Virgo/paper.md

 Because of the nature of RF instrumentation radio telescopes are equipped with, the spectra acquired by SDRs have an unwanted frequency-dependant sensitivity, also known as the bandpass shape.
-In general, this frequency response makes it difficult to distinguish true signals originating from the sky and not from instrumentation artifacts.
-For that reason, `Virgo` performs bandpass calibration by taking the ratio of the observation spectrum over the calibration spectrum.
-However, because this ratio is arbitrarily scaled (due to the difference in the noise floor levels), the power axis is automatically rescaled to units of signal-to-noise ratio.
+In general, this frequency response makes it difficult to distinguish true signals, originating from the sky, from instrumentation artifacts.
+For that reason, `Virgo` performs bandpass calibration by taking the ratio of the observed spectrum over the calibration spectrum.
+However, because this ratio is arbitrarily scaled (due to the difference in the noise floor levels), the power axis is automatically rescale to units of signal-to-noise ratio.

 Furthermore, `Virgo` supports optional median operations, both in the frequency and time domain, for the suppression of narrowband and/or